AlexDocking/Eco-Mods/src/Mods/UserCode/XP Benefits/README.md

 # XP Benefits
 Reward players for maintaining a high xp rate with extra carry capacity and a bigger stomach!

+*The rewards are an optional QoL bonus for participating in the economy.
+There's no penalty for eating cheap food if you still want to.*

 Unless your server has changed the default settings, it works as follows:

 ### Players: